Convergence of a Packet Routing Model to Flows Over Time: Convergence.

-Since the deviation of cumulative inflow is bounded, we can derive a bound on the difference of the cumulative outflow functions at the time the particle $\phi$ enters the respective queues. \begin{claim} We have
+Since the deviation of cumulative inflow is bounded, we can derive a bound on the difference in the cumulative outflow functions at the time the particle $\phi$ enters the respective queues. \begin{claim} We have

 \end{claim}